With the global economy screeching to a halt amid the rapid spread of the coronavirus, how do you plan to keep your ecommerce business profitable?

 Ecommerce store owners are expecting to see sales grow as consumers move online for their shopping needs.

-Of respondents, 34.8% report that out-of-stock events were a top concern right now.
+In our first-round of survey results, 34.8% report that out-of-stock events were a top concern right now.
 Supply chain constraints have triggered a variety of problems for ecommerce businesses, the largest of these being delayed shipping times and a lack of inventory/materials.

 The Need To Be Lean